List of England Test cricket records: Most double centuries

 Wally Hammond has scored the most double centuries for England with seven and holds the England record for the most runs scored in a series with 905 runs during the 1928–29 Ashes series.

 A double century is a score of 200 or more runs in a single innings.

-Bradman holds the Test record for the most double centuries scored with twelve, one ahead of Sri Lanka's Kumar Sangakkara who finished his career with eleven.
-In third is Brian Lara of the West Indies with nine.
-England's Wally Hammond, India's Virat Kohli and Mahela Jayawardene of Sri Lanka have all reached the mark on seven occasions.
+Bradman holds the Test record for the most double centuries scored with twelve.
+England's Wally Hammond is joint-fourth on the list, with seven doube centuries.